yeswehack/ywh2bugtracker/docs/User-Guide.md

 - **Login**: GitHub account login.
 Only used when "Use CDN" is activated.
 - **Password**: GitHub account password.
 Only used when "Use CDN" is activated.

+##### Known limitations

+When "Use CDN" is activated, the GitHub account associated with the "Login" cannot have the two-factor authentication enabled.

 #### GitLab integration

 ![GitLab integration screen](img/ui-gitlab-empty.png)